Refusing to Misunderstand the Defense Acquisition Problem

 The Front End: Setting Requirements

 Hard-nosed discipline on the part of decision-makers at the front end of the process is crucial to reining in the appetite of the requirements community and precluding ill-informed development decisions based on immature technologies and optimistic projections of system costs, schedule, and performance.
 Upfront realistic cost estimates and technical risk assessments, developed by independent organizations outside the chain of command for major programs, should inform Defense Acquisition Executives.
-The requirement for those assessments to be independent, not performed by organizations already controlled by the existing self-interests sections of the bureaucracy - as is the case now, even after WSARA 2009 - is essential.
+The requirement for those assessments to be independent, not performed by organizations already controlled by the existing self-interested sections of the bureaucracy - as is the case now, even after WSARA 2009 - is essential.

 The existing process has heartily approved presumed quantum leaps in claimed capability that are reflected in high-risk, often unattainable, technical and operational requirements.
 Many of these system performance goals have resulted from the salesmanship of the DOD research and development communities, combined with industry lobbying, in successfully convincing the user and the rest of the acquisition community that the hypothetical advanced capabilities could be delivered rapidly and cheaply

 In case after case, Pentagon decision-makers have acquiesced to programs entering FSED/EMD and even low-rate initial production before technical problems are identified, much less solved; before credible independent cost assessments are made and included in program budget projections; and before the more risky requirements are demonstrated in testing.
 This is nothing more than a "buy-in" to "get the camel's nose under the tent."